Skip to content

 }

 • Recall that mepc stands for the program counter when the exception occurs, and the value of mepc is read into proc_set[curr_proc_idx].mepc in function kernel_entry.
-Therefore, line#7 says that, after the system call is done, the kernel should return to the instruction right after ecall in this process (i.e., skip the 4-byte ecall instruction).
+Therefore, line #9 says that after the system call completes, the kernel should return to the instruction immediately after ecall (i.e., skip the 4-byte ecall instruction).

 TIP